 A: Psyllium husk happens to be a good source of dietary fiber.
 If taken constantly, psyllium husk can be beneficial for improving overall health and body function because it can:

-- Help maintain healthy glycemic balance among diabetes patients
+• Help maintain healthy glycemic control among diabetes patients

-- Aid with optimizing cholesterol ratios and promoting heart health
+• Aid with optimizing cholesterol ratios and promoting better heart health

 Q: Is psyllium husk gluten-free?

-A: There's no confirmation stating that psyllium husk is gluten-free, although various cookbooks have emphasized that psyllium husk can be used as a substitute for certain types of flours, especially in baking.30,31,32
+A: There's no confirmation stating that psyllium husk is gluten-free, although various cookbooks have emphasized that psyllium husk can be used as a substitute for certain types of flours, especially in baking.43,44,45

 Q: What are the uses of psyllium husk?

-A: Psyllium husk is known as a laxative that softens stool and helps promote easier, smoother and more regular bowel movements.
-It's also said to aid with alleviating constipation and other conditions that may arise because of this disease, such as hemorrhoids and anal fissures.
+A: Psyllium husk is known as a laxative that softens stool and helps promote easier, smoother and more regular bowel movements, and is said to aid with alleviating constipation.
 Furthermore, it is suggested that psyllium husk can be used for:

 Q: How can you take psyllium husk?

 A: It is advised that psyllium husk powder must be taken with a full glass of high-quality filtered water or another type of liquid to prevent choking.